rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 > *  fail yields a custom error message: it is the recommended way of reporting a failure;
 > *  empty (or mzero) is uninformative: use it when the error is meant to be caught by some (<|>);

+Overuse of `mzero` in parsing code is as bad as the overuse of `Maybe`.

 ### Cut `catMaybes`